 (8) A pharmaceutical chemist shall not sell or supply flunitrazepam unless the HDWA Authorisation No. is written on the prescription for the flunitrazepam in accordance with subregulation (7).

 [Regulation 51GB inserted in Gazette 26 May 1998 p.
-2966.]
+2966; amended in Gazette 15 Dec 2006 p.
+5630.]

 51H.
 Dentists not to prescribe or supply certain drugs of addiction